Gatsby Computational Neuroscience Unit

 NIPS 2014 Workshop , Modern Nonparametrics 3: Automating the Learning Pipeline.

 Updated paper (as of Nov.
 2014) on infinite dimensional exponential families.

-Updated paper on regressing from probability distributions to real numbers.
+Updated paper on regressing from probability distributions.
 Code.

 Course notes from my April 2014 tutorial at the Nonparametric Measures of Dependence workshop at Columbia.
 See the teaching page .